bookingactivities/booking-activities/readme.txt

 = 1.16.0 =
 * Feature - Edit multiple bookings at once: change status, change quantity, reschedule, refund, delete, send notification
-* Feature - Add an option to allow customers to reschedule a booking to an event of a different activity and / or to an event in a different calendar (in Calendar Editor > the activity settings > Availability tab)
+* Feature - Add an option to allow customers to reschedule a booking to a different activity and / or to a different calendar (in Calendar Editor > the activity settings > Availability tab)
-* Feature - Add an option to allow administrators to reschedule a booking to an event of a different activity and / or to an event in a different calendar (in Settings > Cancellation tab)
+* Feature - Add an option to allow administrators to reschedule a booking to a different activity and / or to a different calendar (in Settings > Cancellation tab)
 * Feature - Add an option to select the activities a booking can be rescheduled to (in Calendar Editor > the activity settings > Availability tab)
 * Feature - Send only one notification for multiple bookings / for WC order (the "Asynchronous notifications" option must be ON in Settings > Notifications tab)
 * Feature - Manually send a notification from the backend booking list (in the Actions column)